PFC Neftochimic Burgas: Professional divisions (2015–2018)

 On 3 June 2017, the team lost the playoff match against Vitosha Bistritsa and was relegated from the Bulgarian First League.
-On 23 June 2017, the team announced that they will play mostly with youth team players due to financial troubles and so most of U19 team were promoted to first team with Nikolay Krastev as manager and Stanislav Zhekov as his assistant, while most of the players from last season would be released.
+On 23 June 2017, the team announced that they will play mostly with youth team players due to financial troubles and so most of U19 team were promoted to the first team with Nikolay Krastev as manager and Stanislav Zhekov as his assistant, while most of the players from last season would be released.

-Relegation and Third Division (2018-2019)
+Relegation and Third Division (2018–2019)

 On 15 August 2017, it was announced that Lokomotiv Burgas would merge with the team, making Sutherland Global Services the new owners of the team.
 The 2017–18 season was very poor for "the Sheikhs", as they won only 2 games in the Second League, and were relegated to the third tier, the Third Amateur Football League.

-In the new season Neftochimic managed to win a promotion back to Second League, finishing 1st, after dominating the league with 29 wins, 3 draws and just 2 losses.
+In the new season Neftochimic managed to win promotion back to Second League, finishing 1st, after dominating the league with 29 wins, 3 draws and just 2 losses.
 They managed to defeat city rivals FC Chernomorets 1919 Burgas on two occasions.

-Back to Second Division (2019-present)
+Back to Second Division (2019–2021)

 In their first season back with the professionals, Neftochimic managed to finish 5th, just before the league was stopped due to the COVID-19 pandemic just 9 points behind the 3rd in the league Montana who were granted promotion.
 "The Sheikhs" started the season playing their home games Arena Sozopol, due to the lack of financial support.
 In their first home game Neftochimic managed to defeat their long time rivals FC Spartak Varna with a 5:0 win.

 On 22 November 2019 Neftochimic signed a 5-year sponsorship deal with Bulgarian betting company "efbet", which made a financial agreement with Stadion Lazur's owner Mitko Sabev to bring the club back to its original home, renaming and re-branding it to "Efbet Arena Burgas".

+On 4 November 2021 the professional football license of Neftochimic was revoked by the Licensing commission of the Bulgarian Football Union as a result of the club not following financial fair play rules and outstanding payments towards personnel and state institutions.
+In the following days the team was to be removed from the group and its matches annulled.
+On 19 November the BFU confirmed its decision and removed Neftochimic from the group, annulling all their fixtures played until that point.